PASTAplus/PEP/peps/pep-23.md

 2. Multiple published data packages in the same series may exist.
 3. A published data package is issued a DOI.

+### Rollout Plan

+1. **Incremental**

+An incremetnal release process would bring all changes into, but not beyond, the existing staging system.
+This would allow users to experience the "merged" system, while continuing to perform typical data package sandboxing.
+No changes will be added to the production environment until a complete merge is operational in the staging system.

+2. **Binary**

+A binary release process would include all changes into all systems (development, staging, and production) as they are tested and deployed, but surpress their actions until a decision is made to switch from "production + staging" to only "production" (the merged version).

 ## Open issue(s)

 1. How to display draft and published data packages?